bykof/bykof.github.com/docs/exercises/go/starter/numbers_and_strings.md

 /*
     Task:
-        Take "hello" and "programming" and print out just the half (round to floor) of the word length by using slices
+        Take "hello" and "programming" and print out just the half (round to floor) of the word length by using slicing

     Output:
        he